boalang/study-template/README-study-template.md

 #### Optional Python Requirements

-If you install `tqdm>=4.64.0`, some of the scripts will display a progress bar.
+If you install `tqdm>=4.64.0`, some scripts will display a progress bar.
 This can be very useful when processing extremely large (multi-GB) output files.

 If you install `keyring>=23.8.2`, you can store your API credentials in your OS's keyring.
 This is more secure than storing it in plaintext in the